 Sometimes the cause of your baby’s crying is obvious—like having a wet or dirty diaper or wanting to eat.
 In those cases, you just make your baby comfortable by changing or feeding him.
 But if you’ve dealt with those and your baby is still crying, here are some ideas to try.

 Check for discomfort or illness:

 - Check whether he’s too hot or cold.
 Look at the room temperature.
 Is your baby overdressed or underdressed?
 If so, help make him more comfortable.

 - See whether she’s overstimulated.
 Try turning down the lights and the noise level.

 - Check whether your baby is sick or has colic.
 If your baby cries for hours at a time, take his temperature.
 Call a health care provider if he has a fever or if you’re not sure about any other symptoms.
-If your baby is crying all the time to the point of vomiting and weight loss, it could be colic, so ask your pediatrician.
+If your baby is crying for 3 or more hours a day for no other apparent reason, it could be colic so reach out to your pediatrician for advice.

 Soothe or distract:

 - Walk around holding her close, in your arms or in a carrier, while talking, rocking, or singing—babies like repetitive noises and movements.

 - Take him for a ride in the stroller or car—motion can put him to sleep.